joe-cena-git/hash_maps/README.md

 - Returns `None` for an empty vector.
 - Tie-breaking between equally frequent values is not guaranteed (HashMap iteration order is non-deterministic).

-### `challenge2` — `src/challenge2.rs`
+### `pig_latin` — `src/pig_latin.rs`
-*In progress.* Pig Latin converter — the first end-of-chapter exercise from 8.3:
+Pig Latin converter — the first end-of-chapter exercise from 8.3.

-> Convert strings to Pig Latin.
-The first consonant of each word is moved to the end and *-ay* is appended (`first` → `irst-fay`).
-Words starting with a vowel get *-hay* appended (`apple` → `apple-hay`).
+- Consonant-initial words: moves the first consonant to the end and appends *-ay* (`first` → `irst-fay`).
+- Vowel-initial words: appends *-hay* (`apple` → `apple-hay`).
+- Preserves capitalization of the original word.
+- Returns `None` for an empty string.

 ### `challenge3` — `src/challenge3.rs`
-*In progress.* Employee directory — the second end-of-chapter exercise from 8.3:
+*In progress.* Employee directory — the second end-of-chapter exercise from 8.3.

-> Build a text interface to add employees to departments (e.g. `"Add Sally to Engineering"`), and retrieve all people in a department or the whole company, sorted alphabetically.
+- Accepts text commands to add employees to departments (e.g. `"Add Sally to Engineering"`).
+- Retrieves all people in a given department, sorted alphabetically.
+- Retrieves all employees across the whole company, sorted alphabetically.

 ## Running